Aquamacs Development

 Patches and other contributions

 Your contributions are more than welcome!
-Just send e-mail to aquamacs-devel.
+Just send e-mail to aquamacs-devel@googlegroups.com or make a pull request on the appropriate branch (mainly aquamacs-4-dev).

 Authors

-Aquamacs Emacs has been developed by David Reitter.
-GNU Emacs is the work of Richard Stallman and many other developers, including Andrew Choi, Yamamoto Mitsuharu, Adrian Robert who ported GNU Emacs to the Mac.
+Aquamacs Emacs was originally developed primarily by David Reitter.
+GNU Emacs is the work of Richard Stallman and many other developers, including Andrew Choi, Yamamoto Mitsuharu, and Adrian Robert, who ported GNU Emacs to the Mac.
 Kevin Walzer co-founded the project and wrote the initial documentation.
 Nathaniel Cunningham contributed code for the tabbar, among other things.
 Sidney Markowitz contributed code.
 Adrian Chromenko and Jessica Walker contributed artwork.
+Many others have contributed to Aquamacs during its history.

-We would also like to acknowledge the contributions of the authors of packages, whose source code and hints on public forums have already been integrated into the build.
+We would also like to acknowledge the contributions of the authors of the packages whose source code and hints on public forums have already been integrated into the build.

 The Aquamacs distribution of Emacs is released under the GNU General Public License.
 Source code for the base build is a branch of GNU Emacs.
 Most customizations are bundled in with the application package itself.